mxr576/ddqg-composer-audit/README.md

 * "Unofficial" [build definition](https://gist.github.com/mxr576/5f87063eb2e1e2b125257878018f048d) for a Docker image that installs the latest version from this Composer plugin and the [composer audit-changes](https://packagist.org/packages/mxr576/composer-audit-changes) command

-## Known issues

-* Composer currently only displays advisories from one repository for a package.
-If multiple ones provide advisories, only the first one is visible; see more details at https://github.com/composer/composer/issues/11435.